← All Resources

 What tax bracket am I in?

-Your tax bracket is determined by your taxable income — which is your gross income minus deductions.
-For 2026, a single filer with $60,000 in taxable income falls in the 22% bracket.
-However, they do not pay 22% on all $60,000.
-They pay 10% on the first $11,600, 12% on the next $35,550, and 22% only on the remaining $12,850 — resulting in an effective rate of about 14.2%.
-Use the Tax Bracket Calculator to see your exact breakdown.
+It's based on your taxable income (gross income minus deductions).
+A single filer with $60,000 in taxable income falls in the 22% bracket — but doesn't pay 22% on all of it.
+They pay 10% on the first $11,600, 12% on the next $35,550, and 22% only on the remaining $12,850.
+Effective rate: about 14.2%.
+The Tax Bracket Calculator shows your exact bracket-by-bracket breakdown.

 See Your Exact Tax Breakdown